rishabprasad005/role-courses/D0280/Notes.md

   - As a cluster administrator, you can install application Operators from the OperatorHub using the OpenShift Container Platform web console or the CLI.
 You can then subscribe the Operator to one or more namespaces to make it available for developers on your cluster.
 Application Operators are managed by Operator Lifecycle Manager (OLM).

   - Default OpenShift Container Platform cluster Operators are managed by the Cluster Version Operator (CVO) and they do not have a Subscription object.
 Application Operators are managed by Operator Lifecycle Manager (OLM) and they have a Subscription object.

+  - OpenShift Cluster Version Operator are sometimes called a first-level operator and all cluster operators are also called second-level operators.

 - **Operator Terminologies:-**
   - **Operator:** An application that manages Kubernetes resources